Communist Party of Greece: LGBT rights

 The aim of the bill is essentially the institutional recognition of same-sex couples, including – in a process – the acquisition of children by them.
 And there, is our disagreement.

 Rights and obligations arise within marriage, which is the legal expression of the social relations of the family.
 It includes social protection of children, who are biologically the result of sexual relations between a man and a woman.

 With the formation of a socialist-communist society, a new type of partnership will undoubtedly be formed—a relatively stable heterosexual relationship and reproduction.

+One of the party's MPs, Giannis Gkiokas, made a speech further explaining the party's opposition to the Co-habitation Agreement.
+Gkiokas argued that homosexuality is a personal choice rooted in "chronic social problems arising out of capitalist development", and that same-sex cohabitation agreement would open the way to child adoption by same-sex couples which would "damage children and the reproductive process".
+He also affirmed KKE's support for the nuclear, heterosexual family as a stable institution of reproduction and raising children that cannot be undermined.
 Many democratic socialist parties, including Syriza, denounced the KKE's stance as bigotry.

-However, the KKE also supports strengthening legislation to punish homophobic behavior, and has spoken against such discrimination, stating that "Unacceptable and condemnable discrimination and violence against our fellow human beings, based on their sexual orientation and other personal characteristics, are not addressed by cheap declarations of equality and words of sympathy, but by strengthening legislation against perpetrators of sexism, racism and homophobia, with the full social support of those who suffer from such behaviors.
+However, the KKE also supports strengthening legislation to punish homophobic behavior, and has spoken against such discrimination, stating that "unacceptable and condemnable discrimination and violence against our fellow human beings, based on their sexual orientation and other personal characteristics, are not addressed by cheap declarations of equality and words of sympathy, but by strengthening legislation against perpetrators of sexism, racism and homophobia, with the full social support of those who suffer from such behaviors.
 A real shield against such discrimination is collectivism, the struggle for modern social rights for all people."